The Parca and the Angel of Death

-The Parca and the Angel of Death is an 1890 oil on canvas painting produced by Gustave Moreau after the death of Alexandrine Dureux.
+The Parca and the Angel of Death is an 1890 oil-on-canvas painting produced by the French Symbolist artist Gustave Moreau after the death of his companion Alexandrine Dureux.
 It is held at the Musée national Gustave Moreau, in Paris.

 It shows the Moira or Parca Atropos leading the Angel of Death's black horse.
 The Angel holds a large sword and has a halo and red wings but no face.
 In the background is a desolated landscape with a red moon and a waning glowing sun.

-It consists of large flows of paint, sometimes superimposed, sometimes ground up and thick.
+The painting consists of large flows of paint, sometimes superimposed, sometimes ground up and thick.
 A true meditation on death, produced just at the time Moreau retired from painting, its daring use of colour made it a precursor of fauvism fifteen years later, particularly the work of Georges Rouault, his pupil and the first curator of the musée Gustave-Moreau.

 History

 From 1890 onwards Moreau retired and produced works of a more autobiographical character, such as The Parca.
-His "best and only friend Alexandrine Dureux had died and he painted the work in his memory at the same time as Orpheus Weeping Upon Eurydice's Tomb In Heures, Francis Poictevin wrote of the work:
+His "best and only friend" Alexandrine Dureux had died and he painted the work in her memory at the same time as Orpheus Weeping Upon Eurydice's Tomb In Heures, Francis Poictevin wrote of the work: